azaharalam/Biologically-Inspired-Optimization-for-Scientific-Workflow-Scheduling-Using-Ant-Colony-Optimization/README.md

 gannt_chart.png

-Print the makespan summary to terminal
+Print makespan comparison to the terminal